zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/database-basics/database-basics.md

 ## Introduction

-This lab walks you through the steps to quickly provision an Oracle Autonomous Database (either Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]) on Oracle Cloud.
+This lab walks you through the steps to quickly provision an Oracle Autonomous Database on Oracle Cloud.

 ### Objectives